-Commonly referred to as FMO (Field Marketing Organization), IMO (Independent Marketing Organization), or NMO (National Marketing Organization), a marketing organization is a third party who works in between the independent insurance agent and the insurance carrier.
+Commonly referred to as FMO (Field Marketing Organization), IMO (Independent Marketing Organization), or NMO (National Marketing Organization), an insurance marketing organization is a third party that works in between the independent insurance agent and the insurance carrier.

 The insurance carriers lean on the marketing organization to provide recruiting, contracting, training, licensing, and support at no charge to you.